Michael Krebber: Work

-Krebber makes enigmatic and elusive conceptual paintings and works on paper.
+Krebber is an artist creating conceptual paintings and works on paper.
+Rather than adhering to a signature style or thematic consistency, his oeuvre is marked by strategic inconsistencies and a self-aware approach to artistic production.
+He frequently employs minimal marks, sparse compositions, and seemingly unfinished gestures, prompting discussions about the purpose and boundaries of painting.

 Krebber's work is often described as an intellectual and critical engagement with painting.
-Rather than adhering to a signature style or thematic consistency, his oeuvre is marked by strategic inconsistencies, nonchalance, and a self-aware approach to artistic production.
-He frequently employs minimal marks, sparse compositions, and seemingly unfinished gestures, prompting discussions about the purpose and boundaries of painting.

-A key aspect of Krebber's work is his rejection of traditional painterly virtuosity, often incorporating elements of doubt, irony, and disengagement.
-His paintings frequently contain large areas of unpainted canvas, delicate brushstrokes, or seemingly arbitrary marks, emphasizing the idea of painting as a conceptual exercise rather than a purely aesthetic endeavor.
-This has led critics and scholars to categorize his work within the broader context of "deskilled" painting—a term referring to an intentional avoidance of technical mastery in favor of conceptual rigor.
+A key aspect of Krebber's work is his rejection of traditional painterly skill, often incorporating invoking themes of doubt, irony, and disengagement.
+His paintings frequently contain large areas of unpainted canvas, delicate brushstrokes, or seemingly arbitrary marks, emphasising the idea of painting as a conceptual exercise rather than a purely aesthetic endeavour.
+This has led critics and scholars to categorise his work within the broader context of "deskilled" painting—a term referring to an intentional avoidance of technical mastery in favor of conceptual rigor.

-Krebber's artistic development was heavily influenced by his association with Martin Kippenberger, an artist known for his critical engagement with the art world and its institutions.
-As Kippenberger's assistant, Krebber was exposed to an irreverent and often subversive approach to art-making, which informed his own skepticism toward grand artistic gestures.
-However, while Kippenberger often embraced excess and provocation, Krebber's approach tends to be more subdued, relying on absence, restraint, and strategic withholding.

-Solo exhibitions

-Michael Krebber has exhibited extensively in Europe and the United States.
-His work has been featured in solo exhibitions at major institutions, including:
+Reception